-Faculty members may enroll for up to fifteen (15) credit hours in University coursework in an academic year (12-month period beginning with fall semester) and have their required tuition and student fees paid by the University.
-Faculty members must pay the required tuition and student fees for all courses over fifteen credit hours per academic year.
-This benefit is not applicable to out-of-state fees, noncredit courses, book costs or any special fee pertaining to a specific class or private instruction.
+Faculty members may enroll for up to 15 credit hours in an academic year (12-month period beginning with fall semester) and have their required tuition and student fees paid by the University.
+Faculty members must pay the required tuition and student fees for all courses over 15 credit hours per academic year.
+This benefit is not applicable to out-of-state fees, non-credit courses, book costs, or any special fee pertaining to a specific class or private instruction.